đź“… Updated: February 21, 2026 (Originally published: April 20, 2018)

 NGINX is an open-source web server well known for its high performance and the vast array of features available through modules.

-ModSecurity is an open-source web application firewall.
-It is available as a library and can be added to NGINX using a connector module.
+ModSecurity is an open-source web application firewall (WAF).
+It is available as a library and can be added to NGINX using a connector module to protect your websites from common attacks like SQL injection, XSS, and other OWASP Top 10 vulnerabilities.

-Follow these instructions to easily install the RPM package of the ModSecurity module for NGINX.
+Follow these instructions to install the ModSecurity module for NGINX on CentOS/RHEL 7.

 The ModSecurity module is compatible with the latest stable and mainline NGINX versions.